textileio/community/docs/hub/cli/hub_buck_links.md

 # hub buck links

-Displays a thread, IPNS, and website link to this bucket.
+Displays a thread, IPNS, and website link to a bucket object.
+Omit path to display the top-level links.

 ```
-hub buck links [flags]
+hub buck links [path] [flags]
 ```

 ### Options